vmisra2018/twiliostudioivr/README.md

 #2 Twilio Studio Configuration

-#2 A ) Use flowwithhttpcallback.json  in studio to test  user respponse captured by HTTP callback
+#2 a ) Use flowwithhttpcallback.json  in studio to test  user respponse captured by HTTP callback

 1. Now go to twilio studio flow configuration  and copy the generated url of ngrok and paste that in REQUEST URL  of http_1 widget .
    Append /ivr/gatherResult to the ngrok url and choose REQUEST METHOD AS post.
 This will configure callback to REST controller from studio